Hi there, I'm Erin.

 They’re energetic protection.

-Today, I help sensitive, soul-led professionals use language to protect their energy, clarify their work, and create ways of working that actually support their nervous system.
+Today, I work with people who are carrying more than their job title allows — helping them use language to protect their energy, clarify their work, and create ways of working that actually support their nervous systems.

 What that actually looks like